Aboubekrine-MS/PowerBI-Project/README.md

 I'm a data enthusiast with a Master's in Information System Engineering and a background in IT & Management.
 This project reflects my passion for transforming data into actionable insights through modern BI tools like Power BI.

 ---

+## 👨‍💻 About Me

+Hi, I'm an IT professional passionate about transforming raw data into actionable insights.
+This project reflects my passion for transforming data into actionable insights through modern BI tools like Power BI.

+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/aboubekrine-sedigh/)